 Will There Be Raises?

 Yes.
-As people pick up more skills, become more proficient, and as Transloadit generates more profit, there will be corresponding raises for the entire team the next year.
-These raises are transparent internally upon request.
+As people pick up more skills, become more proficient, and as Transloadit generates more profit, there will be corresponding raises.
+They are transparent internally upon request.

 Will There Be Bonuses?

 Besides christmas gifts, we haven't given out Bonuses.
 If we decide to do so in the future, they will be transparent internally upon request.

 One of our founders (Kevin) has experienced burnout first-hand, making us exceptionally mindful towards life/work boundaries.
 We all still have the brain that we had 50,000 years ago, but we are using it in radically more demanding ways today.
 It is good to be aware of the harmful side effects that this can have.
 We all work hard and make a dent, but consider unwinding to be as important as eating or sleeping.